msu-csc232-fa20/lab01/README.md

 ## Submission Details

-sldkfsdlf
+Once you have pushed your final changes to GitHub, create a _pull request_ that seeks to merge the changes in your `develop` branch into your `master` branch.
+When you are creating the pull request, be sure to select your lab instructor as a reviewer.

+After creating the pull request, submit the URL of your lab assignment's repository as a link submission.

 ## Due Date

 This assignment is due by the end of the lab period.
+In order to avoid a late penalty, follow the steps outlined above, regardless if you completed all the steps detailed in this lab.
+Always push your final changes to GitHub, create your pull request and submit the details in Microsoft Teams.

 ## Grading Rubric